waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 *   **Primary Objective:** Find the Team Rocket Boss and disable the radio signal.
 *   **Current Blocker:** Navigating the Team Rocket Hideout.
-*   **Current Plan:** The eastern corridors on B1F and B2F have been confirmed as dead ends.
-My current hypothesis is that the path forward is through the western maze on B2F.
-I must explore this area thoroughly.
+*   **Current Plan:** The western maze on B2F is disconnected by a solid wall at Y=12.
+The path forward is not here.
+My new hypothesis is that I missed something on B1F.
+I will return to B1F to re-explore.

 ### Passwords
 *   **Password 1:** SLOWPOKETAIL